 Given the suburban environment's preference to the automobile, developments rarely feature the site furniture that helps create a vibrant commercial destination.
 They can also be integrated into elements that serve to screen parking lots and adjacent uses.
-A consistency in furnishings can enhance the visual of the corridor. furnishings include lighting fixtures, trash receptacles, benches, and other usable structures.
-Furniture Example of site furnishings should be permanently installed, be vandal-resistant, have replaceable components, and be easily maintained.
+A consistency in furnishings can enhance the visual of the corridor.
+Such unity furnishings include lighting fixtures, trash receptacles, benches, and Example of site furnishings other usable structures.
+Furniture should be permanently installed, be vandal-resistant, have replaceable components, and be easily maintained.
 It should be of high quality design and "timeless" in style (image to the right).
 Seating should be located at logical resting points and situated so they do not block the internal walkway system.